 Direction to Make Beautiful Outdoor Planters for Winter Idea

-- Because my winter pots will rest against the house, I don’t worry about the fullness of the design in the back.
-If you are placing yours in a location where you will see all sides, make yours fuller all around.
+- Because my winter pots rest against the house, I don’t worry about the fullness of the design in the back.
+If you are placing yours in a location where you will see all sides, make yours full all around.

-- For this design, I started with the height and stuffed a bunch of tall balsam greens.
+- Start with the thriller branches that will add height and drama.
+I used balsam greens and fanned them out.
 When stuffing, make it look as symmetrical as you can.

-- To fill it in more and add fullness, I tucked in more balsam branches that I cut smaller and some variegated boxwood.
-Because the boxwood is variegated, it adds texture and dimension to the planters.
+- To create fullness, I added filler branches like these variegated boxwoods.
+As I added the boxwoods, I tucked in more balsam branches too.
+Because the boxwood is variegated, it adds a lot of interest, texture, and dimension to the planters.

-- For spiller, I used cedar branches tucking them in so they could drape over the edges of the urns.
-I love the look of cedar branches in winter containers.
-I wish I had them on the property to cut.
+- For the spiller, I used cedar branches tucking them in so they could drape over the edges of the urns.
+I love the look of cedar branches in winter containers and wish I had them growing in the landscape because they are beyond gorgeous in outdoor planters for winter.

-- When the spiller looked full, I added more filler greens to the urns to get a little more fullness, color and texture.
-I tucked in these junipers with those little berries.
+- When the spiller looked full enough, I continued to add more filler greens to the urns to get more fullness, color, and texture.
+So I tucked in these junipers with those little berries as well.

-- To complete the look, I added a large red faux berry sprig and oversized pine cones.
+- To complete the look, I added a large red faux berry sprig and oversized pinecone.

-- When finished, stand back and make sure it looks symmetrical.
+- When you think you are finished, it’s important to stand back and make sure it looks symmetrical.
 If you are making two that are the same, put them next to each other to make sure they look similar.

 And that’s it!
 Don’t they look amazing?